* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Sauerkraut

-You’re probably used to eating it on hot dogs, but that’s not all it’s good for.
+You’re probably used to eating sauerkraut on hot dogs, but it goes superbly alongside neck bones too.

 Featured recipe